MatthewFrench/mdcf-headless-ui/MDCF-CommandLine-Interface-Dart/README.md

     pub get

-** After making any changes to .dart files, run the below command to build the javascripts
+** Run the script with

-    pub build
+    dart main.dart localhost